California State Route 284

 State Route 284 (SR 284) is a state highway in the U.S. state of California that serves as a spur route off of State Route 70 in Chilcoot in Plumas County, connecting to Frenchman Lake.

 Route description

+Route 284 is defined in section 584 of the California Streets and Highways Code, and that the highway is "from Route 70 at Chilcoot to Frenchman Reservoir".

-The route begins at State Route 70 at Chilcoot.
+SR 284 begins at State Route 70 at Chilcoot.
 It then continues north to its north end at the Frenchman Lake Dam at the Frenchman Lake Recreation Area.

 SR 284 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.